Apply for temporary traffic light consent

 You will be given permission to use Temporary Traffic Lights or Portable Traffic Signals (PTS) at a given location, given time and only in conjunction with road space booking.

-Permission to use Temporary Traffic Lights does not override the noticing requirements.
+Permission to use Temporary Traffic Lights does not override the requirement to obtain permits for utility or highway works.

 Temporary traffic lights must only be used when absolutely necessary and must be removed or deactivated immediately after use.
-They must also be appropriately managed during all traffic sensitive times on traffic sensitive streets and as specifically instructed by the County Council.
+They must also be appropriately maintained at all times.

 An emergency 24 hour telephone number of the applicant's representative must be displayed every site.